Tech Log-automated backup infrastructure set up for 3 machines

 Exclusions applied (both machines):

-- Same as Liberica plus explicit exclusion of system folders not needed for academic/professional use
+Same as [laptop #1] plus explicit exclusion of system folders not needed for academic/professional use

-- Checks whether the sshfs mount is active using
+Checks whether the sshfs mount is active using mountpoint -q

 This ensures the backup runs correctly even if the mount dropped since the last login.